• Skip to primary navigation

 How to make this recipe:

 1. It's all starts with the biga.
 The biga is the starter for the dough.
-You combine 1/16 tsp of active dry yeast and warm water (about 105 degrees is perfect) and a little bit of flour and let it ferment overnight (12-24 hours).
+You combine 1/16 teaspoon of active dry yeast and warm water (about 105 degrees is perfect) and a little bit of flour and let it ferment overnight (12-24 hours).

 2. The next day you add in your remaining yeast, flour, and olive oil.
 Mix it until it's well kneaded and has developed a good amount of gluten.